anudeep1189/SHA256/README.md

 # SHA256
-inmplementing sha 256 to run on gpu
+implementing sha 256 to run on gpu